Set up Sophos Firewall Site-to-Site IPsec VPN

 - Remote subnet

-For Preshared Keys, use a strong, unique key and document it securely.
-Reusing an old shared standard key across several sites is an unnecessary operational risk.
+Use a strong, unique Preshared Key and document it securely.
+Reusing an old shared default key across several sites is an unnecessary operational risk.

 3. Activate the tunnel

-When saving, Activate on save can be set.
-In production environments this should happen in a defined maintenance window when the peer is reachable and both sides can check logs.
+When saving, Activate on save can be selected.
+In production environments, do this within a defined maintenance window when the peer is reachable and both sides can check logs.

 After saving, the list shows two relevant states: